 Garlic

-The cut sprouts were a relatively small batch, making about 1.5 cups of loose sprouts.
+The radish sprouts were a relatively small batch, making about 1.5 cups of loose sprouts.
 To this, I added 2 cloves of garlic, a significant amount.
 I did this aware that I was going to be using a cream sauce and only a small amount of pesto.

 Pine Nuts or Almonds?